paytrail/documentation/content/refunds/create.md

 #### `rows[].vatPercent`
 **Type:** `Integer`

-Required.
+Required/Not allowed.
 Which VAT percent to allocate the refund to, expressed in fractions of a hundred (**0–10000**).

+Required if product information was used in original order.
+Not allowed if order was placed with amount instead of product information.

 #### `rows[].description`
 **Type:** `String`